mliew21396/remote-work/week-2/your-website-solo-challenge/README.md

 ## Release 0: Review your Wireframes

-Knowing what you know about HTML and CSS, review your the wireframes you created for your index.html, blog/index.html, and blog-template pages in [3-wireframing](../3-wireframing).
+Knowing what you know about HTML and CSS, review your the wireframes you created for your index.html, blog/index.html, and blog-template pages in the [wireframing](../wireframing) challenge.
 Do you need to make any changes based on what you've learned so far?
 If so, make the changes and upload your new wireframes to this directory.

 You don't want to get horribly stuck on making this complicated, so if you have a pretty complicated wireframe, you may want to make it a little simpler.